-After clicking Save/Reboot, the router will save the configuration to the flash memory, and reboot.
+8. After clicking Save/Reboot, the router will save the configuration to the flash memory, and reboot.
 The Web UI will not respond until the system is brought up again.
 After the system is up, the Web UI will refresh to the Device Info page automatically.
-The CT-5071T is ready for operation and the LEDs display as described in the LED description tables.
+The CT-5361T is ready for operation and the LED indicators display as described in the LED description tables (subsection 1.3).